bbukaty/buckbukatydotcom/content/_index.md

-+++
-title = "Buck Bukaty"
-+++

-# About Me

-{{< figure class="avatar" src="/profile-2022.png" alt="avatar">}}

-Hello!
-I'm Raymond Bukaty, but everyone calls me **Buck** (he/him).
-I'm a software engineer, most recently at Atlassian.

-Check out [my resume](resume.pdf), or feel free to shoot me an email at [hello@buckbukaty.com](mailto:hello@buckbukaty.com).

-### My Next Adventure... 日本へ！
-In 2022, I downloaded a language study app to learn some survival Japanese because I was interested in traveling there someday.
-Before I knew it, I was fascinated with the language, as well as Japan’s unique culture and institutions.

-Now I’m rigorously self-studying written and spoken Japanese, and pursuing software engineering opportunities that would allow me to move to Japan in late 2023!

-In the meantime, I’ve found a part time job at a small Japanese-owned cafe in San Francisco, where I’m getting my first opportunities for real conversation practice with new coworkers and friends.

 ---
+title: "Buck Bukaty"
+---

+---

-# Projects
+# My Projects
 *These are some of the projects I've worked on for classes, internships, or for fun.
-For professional skills, check out [my resume](resume.pdf).*
+For professional skills, check out [my resume](Buck_Bukaty_Resume.pdf).*

 ## KanjiMorph
-As I studied Japanese kanji characters, I wanted to make an art project of some sort involving kanji.
+As I studied Japanese kanji characters, I wanted to make an art project involving kanji.
 I imagined them flowing between each other with "living" strokes.

 So, here's KanjiMorph!
-It's a custom animation algorithm that morphs between kanji characters by moving their individual strokes.
+It's a custom animation algorithm I wrote that morphs between kanji characters by moving their individual strokes.
 To see it in action, look below for some of the kanji I’m studying this week!

 [Additional demo here.](https://buckbukaty.com/kanji-morph)
 *April 2023*